autowarefoundation/autoware.universe/planning/motion_velocity_planner/autoware_motion_velocity_out_of_lane_module/README.md

 There are cases where the ego vehicle footprint goes out of the driving lane, for example when taking a narrow turn with a large vehicle.
-The `out_of_lane` module adds deceleration and stop points to the ego trajectory in order to prevent collisions from occuring in these out of lane cases.
+The `out_of_lane` module adds deceleration and stop points to the ego trajectory in order to prevent collisions from occurring in these out of lane cases.

 ## Activation